frovedis/frovedis/doc/tutorial/tutorial.md

 calculated at each node is all-gathered, which takes place in the optimizer.

-Please look at "src/tut4.7-1/tut.cc", which uses MLP (multy layer perceptron) to recognize hand written digit (MNIST).
+Please look at "src/tut4.7-1/tut.cc", which uses MLP (multi layer perceptron) to recognize hand written digit (MNIST).

 To run the code, you need MNIST dataset.
 If you installed Frovedis